makersacademy/airport_challenge/my_README.md

 Considerations: User stories state air traffic controller.
 Weather changes so not good to initialize when airport is created.
 Decision: When planes are instructed to land and take_off

-After a fair bit of research into mocks and stubs, I eventually created 2 subjects which set the return value from airport.stormy? as either true or false to use appropriately in my rspec tests.
+After a fair bit of research into mocks and stubs, I eventually created set stormy to false in an initial subject, and a contextual subject for stormy weather.
+This then broke when I tried to make the weather method private so I have omitted the privacy for now (I have left a commented out private where I would have done this.)